 Email: tomekpilot@gmail.com

-Sunshine flooded the porch on a clear blue mid-December afternoon as Apricot and Peach egressed the house and arrived on the scene.
+Sunshine flooded the porch on a clear blue mid-December afternoon as Apricot and her brother Peach egressed the house and arrived on the scene.
 Peach took a quick hop around the enclosed porch, inspected the perimeter, and found two humans.
-They wore muzzles made of cloth or a strange paper and kept away from each other.
-One of them smelled of strangeness and other rabbits, and Peach couldn’t recognize him.
-But all seemed well enough.
+They wore muzzles made of cloth or a strange paper and seemed to be trying to keep away from each other.
+One of them was Susan, their faithful servant.
+But the other smelled of strangeness and other rabbits, and Peach didn’t recognize him.
+Still, all seemed well enough.

-“Hey, Appy, all’s clear here, but there is a weirdo sitting on the floor looking at us.
+“Hey, Appy,” Peach said, “all’s clear here, but there is a weirdo sitting on the floor looking at us.
 He’s not doing anything.
-We can go back now,” said Peach.
-Apricot looked around cautiously from behind the wicker chair in a corner and nodded, “Yeah, let’s go back; I don’t even know why we came out here in the first place.”
+We can go back now.”

+Apricot looked around cautiously from behind the wicker chair in a corner and nodded.
+“Yeah, let’s go back.
+I don’t even know why we came out here in the first place.”

-That’s when their human, Susan, picked up Peach and set him down on a wicker couch, on the west side of the porch.
+That’s when Susan picked up Peach and set him down on a wicker couch on the west side of the porch.
 Before Peach could blink, Apricot was sitting next to him.

-“Now what?!” exclaimed Apricot, none too pleased by this turn of events.
-They both looked at the human, horrified by his proximity, and tried not to show their distress.
+“Now what?” exclaimed Apricot, none too pleased by this turn of events.
+They both looked at the stranger, horrified by his proximity, and tried not to show their distress.
 Their mouths betrayed no trepidation, cloaked in the permafrost of disapproval.

-Apricot and her brother, Peach, sat up, keeping one eye on the human and one on the door into the house.
-As the sunshine washed over them, their coats glowed like amber and honey.
-They stared down at the stranger in from of them.
-The human reached out and tried to rub Peach’s nose.
+They sat up, keeping one eye on the stranger and one on the door leading back to the house.
+As the sunshine washed over them, their coats glowed amber and honey.
+The man reached out and tried to rub Peach’s nose.
 Peach ducked at first but then relented a little.

 “Hey, Appy?
-Maybe this lunk ain’t so bad?” mumbled Peach, trying not to grit his teeth or to show that he enjoyed the nose rub.
-But when the human offered them a digestive cookie, they knew better than to touch it.
+Maybe this lunk ain’t so bad?” mumbled Peach, trying not to grit his teeth or show that he enjoyed the nose rub.
+But when the man offered them a digestive cookie, they knew better than to touch it.

-“Peach, are we just gonna sit here, or are we gonna make a run for it?!” whispered Apricot.
-She was getting impatient while Peach, warming in the sun, got drowsy watching the human.
+“Peach, are we just gonna sit here, or are we gonna make a run for it?” whispered Apricot.
+She was getting impatient while Peach, warming in the sun, grew drowsy watching the human.

 “Peach!
 Peach!”
 Apricot sounded alarmed.